erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 are used:

- * **Outgoing Mobilities API** - implemented by the *sending* institution, allows the receiving institution to access a given Outgoing Mobility entity (this includes information such as the name of the student, the ID of the related IMA, etc.).
+ * **Outgoing Mobilities API** - implemented by the *sending* institution, allows the receiving institution to access a given Outgoing Mobility entity.
+   This includes information such as the student name, optional photo, the ID of the related IMA, history of Learning Agreement changes, etc.

  * **Outgoing Mobility CNR API** - implemented by the *receiving* institution, allows it to receive live updates when the entity is changed (provided that